 The three revolutions of ceramics

 It can be argued that ceramics have undergone three revolutions or fundamental changes.

 The first is the birth of ceramics itself, which must be situated between the Palaeolithic and the Mesolithic, and which brought about important changes in the life and social organization of primitive man when he was able to have objects to better preserve the food he collected.
 Pottery was undoubtedly a very positive development that surpassed basketwork in protecting grains and allowing them to be stored for longer.

-The second basic change began with the discovery and use of vitreous enamels that allowed the objects to be covered with a layer that achieved greater waterproofing, greater hardness and resistance to deterioration through use.
+The second basic change began with the discovery and use of vitreous enamels that allowed the objects to be covered with a layer that achieved greater waterproofing, greater hardness, and resistance to deterioration through use.
 Primitive glazes are those made of lead and silica, which are the most common.
-The presence of other elements such as red iron, copper or manganese can give the lead base red, green or black colours, respectively.
+The presence of other elements such as red iron, copper, or manganese can give the lead base red, green or black colors, respectively.